tikitu/dripfeed/README.rst

 TODO
 ----

+Not sure when I'll get around to these, but here are a few things I would like to do with it (several of them more for the learning experience than because the task really demands it):

 * python3 support
 * switch ``print()`` output to use logging
 * ``--quiet`` and ``--verbose`` options (and suitable defaults: ``update`` should be quiet since it is intended to be run under ``cron``)
+* Interactive ``init`` that prompts for necessary args and validates them (especially the xpath).